Worship

 About the Music:

-On second and fourth Sundays, worship typically features the Living Waters Band, directed by Victor Zupanc, the Resident Music Director and Composer at the Tony Award-winning CTC Children’s Theater of Minneapolis.
+Songs and hymns are thematically match the current worship series.
+Worship typically features a more traditional musical setting.
+The sanctuary has a beautiful, newly-renovated pipe organ played by the capable Sonja Gustafson, and prelude (music before worship) and postlude (music after worship) are a regular highlight.
+The Chancel Choir is a welcoming environment for seasoned and new singers to come together and praise God through song.
+Worship also typically features the Living Waters Band, directed by Victor Zupanc, the Resident Music Director and Composer at the Tony Award-winning CTC Children’s Theater of Minneapolis.
 Songs are a mix of traditional hymns, modern and contemporary Christian songs, and a wide variety of secular songs of the past and today.
 It’s a real blessing to sing and clap along with the songs new to you and the songs you love.
+Guest musicians are frequent, too.

 About Children and Worship: